suave-ucsd/limesurvey_documentation/add_help_question_help.md

 This question type is typically used for stylistic reasons, where each answer choice is a big green button that you can select.

 ### Image select list (Radio)
 Use this question type when each possible answer choice has a picture associated with it.
+To add pictures, get the picture URL and, in the space where you fill in the question text, click on the pencil next to it.
+Then, click on the picture image and paste the URL.
+Do this for every image you want to add.

 ### List (dropdown)
 Use this question type when there are many possible answer choices, where users are to only select one.
 For example, this is commonly used when selecting the state/country the user is from (for appearance purposes as List (radio) would take up a lot of space on the survey whereas List (dropdown) hides the answer choices you don’t choice in the dropdown box).